awsdocs/iam-user-guide/doc_source/id_session-tags.md

 </Attribute>
 ```

-## Passing Session Tags using AssumeRoleWithWebIdentity<a name="id_session-tags_adding-assume-role-idp"></a>
+## Passing session tags using AssumeRoleWithWebIdentity<a name="id_session-tags_adding-assume-role-idp"></a>

 The `AssumeRoleWithWebIdentity` operation is authenticated using OpenID Connect \(OIDC\)\-compliant web identity federation\.
 This operation returns a set of temporary credentials that you can use to access AWS resources\.
-For more information about using web identity federation for AWS Management Console access, see [About Web Identity Federation](id_roles_providers_oidc.md)\.
+For more information about using web identity federation for AWS Management Console access, see [About web identity federation](id_roles_providers_oidc.md)\.

 To pass session tags from OpenID Connect \(OIDC\), you must include the session tags in the JSON Web Token \(JWT\)\.
 Include session tags in the `[https://aws.amazon.com/](https://aws.amazon.com/)tags` namespace in the token when you submit the `AssumeRoleWithWebIdentity` request\.
 To learn more about OIDC tokens and claims, see [Using Tokens with User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html) in the *Amazon Cognito Developer Guide*\.

 For example, the following decoded JWT is a token that is used to call `AssumeRoleWithWebIdentity` with the `Project`, `CostCenter`, and `Department` session tags\.
 The token also sets the `Project` and `CostCenter` tags as transitive\.
 Transitive tags persist during role chaining\.
-For more information, see [Chaining Roles with Session Tags](#id_session-tags_role-chaining)\.
+For more information, see [Chaining roles with session tags](#id_session-tags_role-chaining)\.

-**Example Decoded JSON Web Token**
+**Example decoded JSON web token**

 ```
 {